Why Selena Gomez and The Weeknd's Romance Was Inevitable

 However, upon deeper observation, it seems the 24-year-old songstress was never out of the question for the Grammy winner.

 If you listen closely, it seems The Weeknd subtly made his physical affections for the star known long before they stepped out together.
-In the track "Party Monster" off of his third studio album, he references an "a—like Selena."
-Could he have been singing about the woman who can't keep her hands to herself?
+In the track "Party Monster" off of his third studio album, he references an "a-- like Selena."
+Could he have been singing about the "Hands to Myself" star?
 The jury is still out.

 Jamie McCarthy/Getty Images

-Meanwhile, their chemistry was visible more than a year earlier when they both took the stage at the 2015 Victoria's Secret Fashion Show as the evening's slated performers.
-At a point, The Weeknd bowed down to Gomez while the crowd cheered—a curious exchange in hindsight.
+Meanwhile, their chemistry took center stage more than a year earlier when they both were the evening's performers at the Victoria's Secret Fashion Show in 2015.
+At a point, The Weeknd bowed down to Gomez while the crowd cheered—an eyebrow-raising exchange in hindsight.

 At their core, the two are obviously compatible.
-As two twentysomething musicians, they both understand what it means to be the most in-demand artists in their industry and navigate the murky personal waters that the job creates.
-Plus, they'll always have someone to serenade.
+As twentysomething musicians, they both understand what it means to be the most in-demand artists in their industry and navigate the murky personal waters that the job creates.
+Plus, they'll always have someone to serenade them.

-"Right now, it's like a good song turns me on way more," he told Rolling Stone.
+"Right now, it's like a good song turns me on way more," The Weeknd recently told Rolling Stone.
 "Like, that gets me horny, like, literally gets me horny."

 Bella Hadid Unfollows Selena Gomez on Instagram Hours After Singer Is Spotted Kissing The Weeknd